-A member of a household shall not be required to comply with the requirements of this paragraph when such member of the household is (a) aged 62 years or older, (b) a blind or disabled individual who provides verification that he or she is unable to comply with the requirements of this paragraph because of his or her blindness or disability, (c) the primary caretaker of such a blind or disabled individual and provides third party verification where applicable, that he or she is unable to comply with the requirements of this section because of his or her role as such a caretaker, (d) who as a result of a serious medical impairment is temporarily (for a period of less than 12 months) unable to meet the 30 hour employment requirement, (e) a full-time student in high school, college, trade school or other institution of higher learning, (f) one adult family member who elects to stay home to care for young children, so long as another adult family member works; or (g) retired and receiving a pension.
+A member of a household shall not be required to comply with the requirements of this paragraph when such member of the household is (a) aged 62 years or older, (b) a blind or disabled individual as defined under 42 U.S.C.
+416(i)(1) or 42 U.S.C.
+1382c and provides third party verification that he or she is unable to comply with the requirements of this paragraph because of his or her blindness or disability, or (c) the primary caretaker of such a blind or disabled individual and provides third party verification that he or she is unable to comply with the requirements of this section because of his or her role as such a caretaker, or (d) who as a result of a serious medical impairment is temporarily (for a period of less than 12 months) unable to meet the 30 hour employment requirement.

 - 6. All households will be expected to make best efforts to meet or exceed the 30-hour employment requirement in Section IX.C.5 above (except as otherwise provided in such Section IX.C.5).
 A resident will still be in compliance with the employment requirement during a period of temporary unemployment, not to exceed six (6) consecutive months or a period as long as unemployment benefits are available, including extensions, whether or not the resident is qualified for such benefits.
-Residents who are temporarily unemployed will be required to engage in other selfsufficiency activities. - 7.
-Applicants will be required to document that all household members ages 6 through 16 (which means through the end of the 16th year) are actively attending school.
-If a 17 year-old drops out of school, that child must be engaged in one or a combination of the following activities at least 30 hours per week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, paid or unpaid internships, transitional jobs, public benefits work programs, financial or household management, or an apprenticeship; (3) a verified job search and/or employment counseling; and (4) enrollment in and regular attendance in a regular program of education including GED classes, secondary or postsecondary education, or English proficiency or literacy classes.
-In cases where a youth has been expelled from school, the applicant is required to demonstrate that all reasonable remedies have been exhausted to get the student readmitted to another school or enrolled in an alternate educational program.
+Residents who are temporarily unemployed will be required to engage in other self-sufficiency activities. - 7.
+Applicants will be required to document that all household members 18 years of age and under are actively attending school or an alternate self sufficiency or educational program; in cases where a youth has been expelled from school, the applicant is required to demonstrate that all remedies have been exhausted to get the student readmitted to another school or enrolled in an alternate educational program.